-Comparison of DEP and Judiciary A Draft Oil and Gas Bills
+Comparison of DEP and Judiciary A Draft

+Oil and Gas Bills

-(Revised 1-06-2011)
+(Revised 1-26-2011)

-By Donald S. Garvin, Jr. WVEC Legislative Coordinator
+By Donald S. Garvin, Jr.

+WVEC Legislative Coordinator

-It appears now that the West Virginia Legislature will have at least two draft bills to use when it considers legislation regulating Marcellus Shale during the 60-day 2011 Legislative Session that begins on January 12.
+It appears now that the West Virginia Legislature will have at least two draft bills to use when it considers legislation regulating Marcellus Shale during the 60-day 2011 Legislative Session that began on January 12.

-The first is a draft bill prepared by the WV Department of Environmental Protection (DEP), and is a result of programmatic review of the state's oil and gas regulatory program that was begin in April, 2010, and included input from a wide variety of stakeholders, including environmentalists, landowners and industry.
+The first is a draft bill prepared by the WV Department of Environmental Protection (DEP), and is a result of a programmatic review of the state's oil and gas regulatory program that was begin in April, 2010, and included input from a wide variety of stakeholders, including environmentalists, landowners and industry.

 The DEP bill amends sections of Article 6 of Chapter 22 of West Virginia Code, the section of the code dealing with the Division of Oil and Gas, and regulating oil and gas well drilling generally.
 The DEP bill creates new language dealing with horizontal drilling, but also makes changes that affect conventional (shallow) drilling.
+The DEP bill has been filed with legislative bill drafting, and has not yet been introduced in either chamber.

 The second is a draft bill prepared by legislative staff for the Interim Judiciary Subcommittee A, and is the result of more than two years of committee presentations on the subject, prepared by the same wide variety of stakeholders.
 The Judiciary A bill draft creates a whole new article of Chapter 22 - Article §22-6A - and it applies only to the drilling of horizontal (Marcellus) wells.
+This draft bill was passed by the Interim Judiciary Committee and has been introduced in both chambers.
+In the House it is HB 2878; in the Senate it is SB 258.